 - Developing rules, policies and procedures that promote the delivery of quality healthcare to state residents.

-The board is made up of eight osteopathic physicians, one osteopathic physician assistant, and two public members appointed by the governor.
-The osteopathic physician and physician assistant members must have been in active practice as a licensed osteopathic physician or osteopathic physician assistant in Washington for at least five years immediately preceding appointment.
-All members must be U.S. citizens and must be Washington residents.
+The board is made up of nine osteopathic physicians and two public members appointed by the governor.
+The osteopathic physician must have been in active practice as a licensed osteopathic physician in Washington for at least five years immediately preceding appointment.
+All members must be Washington residents.

 Public member representatives may not: